learning-software-development/stackskills-courses/javascript-and-jquery-made-easy/README.md

-# Javascript and jQuery Made Easy for Beginners
+# :mortar_board: Javascript and jQuery Made Easy for Beginners

+## Javascript and jQuery courses on StackSkills

 1. [Javascript and jQuery Made Easy][course1]
 2. [Javascript and jQuery Basics for Beginners][course2]